postmanlabs/labs-docs/src/pages/docs/administration/SCIM-provisioning/configuring-scim-with-okta.md

 ### Configuring the Okta SCIM integration

-The Postman Okta app supports [the provisioning features detailed above](#scim-features).
+The Postman Okta app supports [the provisioning features detailed above](#scim-features). <!-- TODO: fix this link -->

 To turn these features on or off, navigate to the Postman app in Okta and select **To App** on the left, then click **Edit**.